Generic name: Glyburide [ GLYE-byoor-ide ]

 - Muscle or joint pain.

 - Low blood sugar can happen.
-The chance of low blood sugar may be raised when Glynase (glyburide) is used with other drugs for high blood sugar (diabetes).
-Signs may be dizziness, headache, feeling sleepy, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating.
+The chance may be raised when Glynase (glyburide) is used with other drugs for diabetes.
+Signs may be dizziness, headache, feeling sleepy or weak, shaking, fast heartbeat, confusion, hunger, or sweating.
 Call your doctor right away if you have any of these signs.
-Follow what you have been told to do if you get low blood sugar.
+Follow what you have been told to do for low blood sugar.
 This may include taking glucose tablets, liquid glucose, or some fruit juices.

 - The ability of your bone marrow to make blood cells may be lowered.
 This can lead to very bad bleeding problems or infections.
 Tell your doctor right away if you have signs of infection like fever, chills, or sore throat; any bruising or bleeding; or if you feel very tired or weak.